LSD

 Long-term effects

 Some people who regularly use LSD may eventually experience flashbacks.
-This is when an LSD experience reoccurs usually a visual distortion that involves perceptual or emotional changes.
+This is when an LSD experience reoccurs usually as a visual distortion.

 Flashbacks can happen weeks, months or even years after the drug was last taken.
-Flashbacks can be disturbing, especially if a frightening experience or hallucination is recalled.1, 2
+Flashbacks can be disturbing, especially if a frightening experience or hallucination is recalled.3,6

 Flashbacks can be brought on by stress, tiredness, exercise or using other drugs.
-They usually last for a minute or two.2
+They usually last for a minute or two.6

 LSD and Mental Health

-Using LSD can trigger or worsen mental health problems such as anxiety, schizophrenia or psychosis.1, 2 Anyone with a history of these issues should avoid using LSD.
+Using LSD can trigger or worsen mental health conditions such as anxiety, schizophrenia or psychosis.3,6 Anyone with a history of these issues should avoid using LSD.

 Tolerance and dependence

 Tolerance develops rapidly to the effects of LSD.
-After the third or fourth consecutive days of taking LSD, no amount of the drug can produce the desired effects.
-However, after a short period of abstinence (about three to four days), tolerance should return to normal.2
+After the third or fourth consecutive days of taking LSD, the drug won’t produce the desired effects.
+However, after a period of abstinence (about three to four days), tolerance should return to normal.6

 Mixing LSD with other drugs